IjlalBaig/fabric-distributed-training/README.md

 ## Training
 #### Setup Pytorch Estimator
-Set `PyTorch` estimator configuration in train.py.
+Set `PyTorch` estimator configuration.
 Ensure that the `distribution` argument is set according to the desired training strategy.
 ```python
 # train.py [ddp]